saisudhakedas25-cmd/agentic-mental-health-triage-system/README.md

 ##  System Pipeline

-Patient Conversation
-        ↓

-Data Processing
-        ↓

-RoBERTa Symptom Classification
-        ↓

-Risk Assessment
-        ↓

-SHAP Explainability
-        ↓

-NICE Guidelines
-        ↓

-Sentence Transformers + FAISS Retrieval
-        ↓

-RAG + LLM

-        ↓
-Multi-Agent Workflow

-        ↓
+Patient Conversation -> Data Processing -> RoBERTa Symptom Classification -> Risk Assessment-> SHAP Explainability ->NICE Guidelines->Sentence Transformers + FAISS Retrieval->RAG + LLM
-Clinical Explanation / Summary
+Multi-Agent Workflow -> Clinical Explanation / Summary

 ## Model Storage & Automated Setup

-Because the fine-tuned RoBERTa model file is large (560 MB), it is not stored directly in this GitHub repository.
+Because the fine-tuned RoBERTa model file is large (560 MB), it is not stored directly in this GitHub repository - beyond the limit of github.
 Instead, it is hosted securely on Google Drive and to run it

 you have to use following code --as all .pkl, .modeltensor files are present in google drive.

-# if it is not working - you can contact me via email.I am happy to resolve the issue.
+# if it is not working - you can contact me via email.
+I am happy to resolve the issue.

+# code works perfectly fine --- after the tab : Loading all the pkl files and models from here for RAG without XAI--i.e. after training , all the models are invoked here onwards

 ##  Core Initialization & Asset Pipeline

-The code below shows how the system dynamically checks for local files, downloads them if missing, and loads the machine learning pipeline into memory:
+The code below shows how the system dynamically checks for local files from my google drive

 import os